 The Connection Between High Blood Pressure and Cognitive Decline

-Researchers have always concluded that high blood pressure may have an effect on the rate and voraciousness of cognitive decline as we age, yet a recent observational study by the China Health and Retirement Longitudinal Study (CHARLS) has found some of the most prolific evidence connecting these two conditions.
+Researchers have always concluded that high blood pressure may affect the rate and voraciousness of cognitive decline as we age, yet a recent observational study by the China Health and Retirement Longitudinal Study (CHARLS) has found some of the most prolific evidence connecting these two conditions.

 Why are they connected?

 It all comes down to blood vessels and, in particular, brain blood vessels.
 The human body encompasses a “vast network of blood vessels [that] carries oxygen, glucose, and other nutrients to brain cells, providing the energy the brain needs to function properly.”
 The brain alone “receives 20 percent of the body’s blood supply,” and therefore, it deems logical that if the blood flow to the brain is “reduce or blocked” it could harm the brain itself.
-High blood pressure that is uncontrolled “plays a part in this damage” causing “blood vessels to become scarred, narrowed, and diseased.”
+Uncontrolled high blood pressure “plays a part in this damage” causing “blood vessels to become scarred, narrowed, and diseased.”

 How Plant-Based Foods Can Lower High Blood Pressure

 Along with research regarding the connection between high blood pressure and cognitive decline, researchers have also looked into ways to reduce the risk of high blood pressure via lifestyle, diet, and exercise.
 In particular, an extensive medical report — researched, written, and compiled by four medical professionals from Rush University Medical Center, Montefiore Medical Center, and the Department of Nutrition & Food Studies at New York University — outlined the connection between healthy blood pressure and both diet and exercise: